K1297/Blockwave/README.md

 to "https://blockwave.com/tickets/{id}".
 The "{id}" part of the URI will be replaced with the actual ID of the NFT, which provides more information about the NFTs and makes them easier to identify

+#Contribution Guidelines:-

+We welcome contributions from anyone who would like to help improve our decentralized content sharing dapp.
+To contribute , please follow the following steps:

+* fork the repository to your own github account
+* create a new branch from the main branch for your changes
+* make your changes and commit them with clear commit messages
+* push your changes to your forked repository
+* open a pull request to merge your changes into the main branch

+**Team Members**

+* Aryan Kumar
+* Kushal Sapra
+* Barbra Kokonya
+* Janhavi Chavada

+**Acknowledgements**